kabragaurav/eReader/README.md

 # eReader
  Reading moves you towards perfection.
-In this difficult time of #COVID-19, I have made a web-page with jQuery and Bootstra to inculcate this habit.
+In this difficult time of #COVID-19, I have made a web-page with jQuery and Bootstrap to inculcate this habit.
+# Author
+Gaurav Kabra | gauravkabra.official@gmail.com

+# Pull Request
+In case you find missing feature or something that pulls down the web-page.